iamsayan/wp-auto-republish/readme.txt

 1. This is the admin area of WP Auto Republish.

 == Changelog ==

+= 1.0.8 =
+Release Date: 24th March, 2020

+* Fixed: A serious bug where a missing syntax causes unexpected behaviour at the time of auto republish.
+* Deprecation: `wpar_supported_post_types` filter will be deprecated in the upcoming version as this plugin now supports all custom post types.

 = 1.0.7 =
 Release Date: 20th March, 2020